 Unlike no-code platforms like Webflow, WordPress requires some technical management, including hosting, security updates, and plugin maintenance.
 However, its massive developer community and extensive library of resources make it a powerful, adaptable choice for businesses of all sizes.

-Key features of WordPress:
+Key features of WordPress

-Unparalleled customization: choose from thousands of free and premium themes to design your site, or build a completely custom solution using custom code.
+Extensive customization: choose from thousands of free and premium themes to design your site, or build a completely custom solution using custom code.

 Extensive plugin ecosystem: access over 59,000 plugins to add functionality, from SEO tools (Yoast SEO, Rank Math) to advanced performance optimization (WP Rocket).

-WooCommerce for Ecommerce: the leading e-commerce plugin, WooCommerce, transforms WordPress into a fully functional online store, supporting unlimited products, payments, and integrations.
+WooCommerce for e-commerce: the leading e-commerce plugin, WooCommerce, transforms WordPress into a fully functional online store, supporting unlimited products, payments, and integrations.

 Gutenberg block editor: a modern drag-and-drop editor for easier page building, though many users prefer third-party page builders like Elementor or Divi for more flexibility.